RBAC and Service Accounts in Kubernetes

 # Describe specific binding

-kubectl describe rolebinding developer-binding -n archives-staging
+kubectl describe rolebinding developer-binding -n myapp-staging

 Best Practices